yohman/22W-UP206A/Weeks/Week02/readme.md

 *   Group creation
 *   Break
 *   Lab session
-*   A discussion on a selection from last week's readings
+*   A discussion on a selection from last week's thinking cap

 ## Hands on
 First, grab the course material, and "pull" it into your JupyterHub space: